xilution/xilution-iam-example/README.md

 The instance must be provisioned before your content is publicly available.

-1. Run `yarn xln:list-instance-content` to view the content published to your Coyote instance.
+1. Run `yarn xln:coyote:list-instance-content` to view the content published to your Coyote instance.

 ### Access Your Content Hosted on Coyote